nehagarg/hyp-despot-alpha-dev/README.md

 ```
 Set --CPU and --GPU to 0 for non-parallel version
 For single agent, give ../src/HyP_examples/ma_rock_sample/config_files/continuous_obs.txt as argument to -m .
-For discrete obsservation with 1 agent, give ../src/HyP_examples/ma_rock_sample/config_files/1_agent.txt to -m.
+For discrete observation with 1 agent, give ../src/HyP_examples/ma_rock_sample/config_files/1_agent.txt to -m.
 If -m is not specified, by default discrete observation and 2 agents will be used. --size can be used to specify size of the square grid and --number to specify number of rocks.
 Default size is 15 and default number of rocks is 15.